 We also document individual FeatureReporters and R scripts useful for post-processing data.

 In order to aid in analysis and comparisons of native protein structures and Rosetta models and designs, the Rosetta Feature Reporter framework was developed comprising an analytical framework developed in Rosetta C++ and a comparison and plotting framework developed in R, a free, open-source comprehensive statistical package.
-The framework was initially used to improve the default Rosetta energy function and hydrogen bonding (resulting in the now-default talaris2013 energy function), but has since been expanded for use in a number of analytical and comparative tasks.
+The framework was initially used to improve the default Rosetta energy function and hydrogen bonding (resulting in the once-default talaris2013 energy function), but has since been expanded for use in a number of analytical and comparative tasks.
 In the framework, a Feature is a component or set of components of a structure to be analyzed.
 These ‘features’ encompass energies, hydrogen bond distances, sequences, etc.

 A FeaturesReporter is responsible for reading and writing a feature or set of features to a relational database (mySQL, SQLITE3, etc.).
 RosettaScripts is used to specify which FeatureReporters to run on a set of structures.